GhostRadarZ/Smash-Video-Finder/README.md

  		      Must have vlc media player.
 Must have a web
 		      browser.Must have the following python modules installed: google-api-python-client,pafy ,vlc ,wx.
+			  Input your own API KEY on line 156 of the file to ensure the program works properly.

 Features of Program - basic error handaling, Page System for search results
 		      over 10, recursively removes previously watched videos,